microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ## __Converter State Machine__

 The main power controller state machine is illustrated below.
-It is run every 100us.
+It is executed every 100us.
 The code is located in _power_controller/drv_pwrctrl_ILLC.c_, see the function _Drv_PwrCtrl_ILLC_Task_100us()_.
-Most of the states are pretty standard.
-Perhaps the only states worth describing in detail are the soft-start states, as these differ a bit from other DC/DC converter state machines.
-Hence we describe these below.
+Most of the states are pretty standard for a digital DC/DC converter state machine (see state diagram below).
+Perhaps the only states worth describing in detail are the soft-start states, as these differ somewhat from other DC/DC converter state machines.
+Hence these are described in some detail below.

 <p>
   <center>